'70 widebodies, 400 single-aisle jets': Air India on mega deal with Boeing, Airbus for 470 planes

 Tata Sons-owned Air India on Tuesday announced that it has signed letters of intent with Airbus and Boeing to acquire both widebody and single-aisle aircraft.

 The order comprises 40 Airbus A350s, 20 Boeing 787s and 10 Boeing 777-9s widebody aircraft, as well as 210 Airbus A320/321 Neos and 190 Boeing 737 MAX single-aisle aircraft.
 The A350 aircraft will be powered by Rolls-Royce engines, and the B777/787s by engines from GE Aerospace.
 All single-aisle aircraft will be powered by engines from CFM International.
+The airline's landmark orders come at a time when it looks to take on domestic rivals such as IndiGo and international competitors including Emirates.

 Tata Sons and Air India Chairman, N Chandrasekaran, said: “Air India is on a large transformation journey across safety, customer service, technology, engineering, network and human resources.
 Modern, efficient fleet is a fundamental component of this transformation.
 This order is an important step in realising Air India’s ambition, articulated in its Vihaan.AI transformation program, to offer a world class proposition serving global travellers with an Indian heart.
 These new aircraft will modernise the Airline’s fleet and onboard product, and dramatically expand its global network.
 The growth enabled by this order will also provide unparalleled career opportunities for Indian aviation professionals and catalyse accelerated development of the Indian aviation ecosystem.”